loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    Venture Capital $14M in late 90's
+    Alexander

+    Bobo had a commercial twin Principia.

-    When Digital Creations sold Principia to the US Navy for 20.000 US$ they
+    Digital Creations was asked to sell Principia to the US Navy for 20.000 US$

-    The floppy looked too cheap so they decided to burn it on a CD.
+    so the put it on a floppy, but that looked too cheap so they decided to burn it on a CD.
+    Even as the floppy was more than enough space and even contain the python interpreter.

 ----